christianfuerst/woocommerce-hive-payment-method/readme.txt

 6. Settings for this plugin within WooCommerce Payments Settings

 == Changelog ==

+= 1.0.19 - 2019-3-8 =
+* Reduced the time of checking for matching transaction history from 5 minutes to 2 minutes.
+* Added filter for setting the transaction memo
+* Added admin option to show discounted price in STEEM/SBD.
+If enabled products that are on sale will display the original price in STEEM/SBD with strikethrough.

 = 1.0.18 - 2019-1-23 =
 * Added error handling for querying steem transfer history